aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

 To override this and force all objects to get deleted during bucket deletion, enable the`autoDeleteObjects` option.

-In order to facilitate bucket deletion, we add the `s3:PutBucketPolicy` action from AWS Identity and Access Management (IAM) policies.
-This action authorizes users to manage bucket policies for Amazon S3 buckets, enabling them to adjust access control settings by either establishing new policies or modifying existing ones.
-As part of this we update the policy to **Deny** `s3:PutObject` action within the specified bucket preventing new objects from being created in the bucket.
-Consequently, this measure ensures that during the bucket emptying phase, the onset of potential race conditions is mitigated, as no new objects can be generated within the bucket.
+When `autoDeleteObjects` is enabled, we include the `s3:PutBucketPolicy` action in the Bucket Policy.
+This allows users to manage bucket policies, creating new ones or adjusting existing ones for Amazon S3 buckets.
+We do this because during bucket deletion, the custom resource provider updates the bucket policy by adding a **DENY** effect for `s3:PutObject` action, preventing new objects from being created in the bucket.
+This helps avoid any race conditions during the deletion process with external bucket writers.

 ```ts
 const bucket = new s3.Bucket(this, 'MyTempFileBucket', {